reidcam/Wolverine-Engine/README.md

 It also must have a type which tells the engine the kind of component that it is.
 Then you can list all of the variable overrides that you want to preform on the component.
 (i.e. If the default speed of an enemy is 1 but you want this enemies speed to be 2, tell the engine that here.)

-If you want to take a look at the engine itself to make changes or just to understand it better, the documentation is under docs/html/index.html.
-The documentation was written to help people understand the engine to make changes to it better, but it could help you if your a developer and want to know how to make things in it as well.

 Be sure to format it correctly for JSON!

 ## Actor Templates